aya49/202105_sfu_cmpt_127/labs/01/README.md

 Invoking the compiler `gcc` on the source code file `t1.c` did the following things:

-- First the _C preprocessor_ runs.
-It scans the file manipulating its text; mainly removing comments and newlines and _expanding macros_.
-C _Macros_ are preprocessor instructions beginning with a hash symbol `#`.
+- First the **C preprocessor** runs.
+It scans the file manipulating its text; mainly removing comments and newlines and **expanding macros**.
+C **Macros** are preprocessor instructions beginning with a hash symbol `#`.
 The preprocessor replaces each macro with the results of the macro, which is always text. `#include` is a macro which causes the entire line it sits on to be replaced by the contents of the named file.
 Following the preprocessor run, we now have an intermediate C file that contains no comments or macros.
-- Next the _C compiler_ program runs and translates the C source code into assembler code that is specific to your CPU type.
+- Next the **C compiler** program runs and translates the C source code into assembler code that is specific to your CPU type.
 To see that this is so, let's ask the compiler to stop after this stage and take a look at the assembly generated for our program:

 ```
-gcc -S t1.c
+$ gcc -S t1.c
 ```

 - This produces a file called `t1.s` which you can view using `less t1.s` that contains the assembly output.
 Let's look at the assembly output for our hello world program.